- Your local network or ISP is having a DNS or routing-related problem reaching our server;

 Submit a Help ticket and we'll check into it as soon as possible.
 At the very least, we will need your IP address and the full filename of the file you are attempting to download.
 Failure to include these in your email could cause a delay in your ticket being resolved.
 You can find your IP address easily by visiting ipmonkey.com.

-We highly recommend going through the troubleshooting steps above (running ping, traceroute, or collecting MTR) and then attaching those as text files, or copy-and-pasting them into your Help ticket.
+We highly recommend going through the troubleshooting steps above (running ping, traceroute, using wget, or collecting MTR) and then attaching those as text files, or copying-and-pasting them into your Help ticket.

 For more information on troubleshooting network/routing issues with MTR and traceroute, see this in-depth explainer at Digital Ocean.